15 Steps to Build a Strong Relationship With Your Spouse

 Honestly, changing and evolving is not all that bad after all (as long as it’s not in a very negative direction).
 One of the greatest qualities we humans possess is the ability to adapt and transform with the flow of life.

-Each and every one of us goes through great mental evolution within our lifetime.
+Every one of us goes through significant mental evolution within our lifetime.
 We are constantly on a journey of discovering life and discovering ourselves, whether we do it consciously or unconsciously.

 You both will evolve throughout your lives, and so will your relationship.
 The way you love and care for each other might change as well.